stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 To share modules between projects, [publish them to a registry](https://opentofu.org/docs/language/modules/#published-modules).

-### Dependencies Between Units

-This tooling does not specify or enforce any dependencies between infrastructure components.
-You are free to run operations on separate components in parallel whenever you believe that this is safe.
-If you need to execute changes in a particular order, specify that order in whichever system you use to carry out deployments.

-Similarly, there are no restrictions on how you run tasks on multiple units.
-You can use any method that can call Task several times with the required variables.
-For example, you can create your own Taskfiles that call the supplied tasks, write a script, or define jobs for your CI system.

-> This tooling does not explicitly support or conflict with the [stacks feature of Terraform](https://developer.hashicorp.com/terraform/language/stacks).
-I do not currently test with the stacks feature.
-It is unclear when this feature will be finalised, or if an equivalent will be implemented by OpenTofu.

-### Working with TF Versions

-By default, this tooling uses the copy of Terraform or OpenTofu that is provided by the system.
-It does not install or manage copies of Terraform and OpenTofu.
-It is also not dependent on specific versions of these tools.

-You will need to use different versions of Terraform and OpenTofu for different projects.
-To handle this, use a tool version manager.
-The version manager will install the versions that you need and automatically switch between them as needed.
-Consider using [tenv](https://tofuutils.github.io/tenv/), which is a version manager that is specifically designed for TF tools.
-Alternatively, you could decide to manage your project with [mise](https://mise.jdx.dev/), which can control all of the tools for a project.

-The generated projects include a `.terraform-version` file so that your tool version manager installs and use the Terraform version that you specify.
-To use OpenTofu, add an `.opentofu-version` file to enable your tool version manager to install and use the OpenTofu version that you specify.

-> This tooling can [switch between Terraform and OpenTofu](#using-opentofu).
-This is specifically to help you migrate projects from one of these tools to the other.

 ### Using OpenTofu

 By default, this tooling uses the copy of Terraform that is found on your `PATH`.
 Set `TFT_CLI_EXE` as an environment variable to specify the path to the tool that you wish to use.
 For example, to use [OpenTofu](https://opentofu.org/), set `TFT_CLI_EXE` with the value `tofu`: